jpgreenall/finsburyFoods/README.md

 Main Program:
 =============

-Run the main program as follows:
+Run the main program from within the project folder as follows:

     ./finsburySummary.py <stockFilename> <transactionFilename>